GLP-1 Drugs for Longevity: What Doctors Are Actually Saying

 May Not Be Appropriate

 Note: Peter Attia mentions he has prescribed GLP-1s to patients who are healthy and active but struggling to lose stubborn weight despite significant effort.
-Genetics play a substantial role, and there's no shame in using available tools.
+Genetics play a substantial role -- particularly for women navigating hormonal changes -- and there's no shame in using available tools.

-The same doctors who discuss GLP-1s also emphasize that foundational health practices can achieve significant metabolic improvements:
+The primary natural alternatives to GLP-1 drugs include time-restricted eating, resistance training, protein prioritization, and blood sugar management through continuous glucose monitoring.
+The same doctors who discuss GLP-1s emphasize that these foundational health practices can achieve significant metabolic improvements:

 Time-Restricted Eating